mrakgr/The-Spiral-Language/readme.md

 let inline tev_seq (d: LangEnv) (expr: TypedExpr): TypedExpr = let d = {d with seq=ref id; cse_env=ref !d.cse_env} in tev d expr |> apply_seq d
 ```

 Appending the last expression to it is quite easy.
-The last expression just need to be applied to `d.seq` and the result will be the whole branch.
+The last expression just need to be applied to `d.seq` and the result will be all the statements in scope neatly arranged.
 If the `d.seq` is empty, then it would be the identity function and so applying an expression to it would return the same thing; there wouldn't be any empty statements.
 This is why `(TypedExpr -> TypedExpr) ref` representation is so convenient.

 ```
 | TyType (PrimT BoolT) as cond ->